MAY, 2026

 And a small charity proving that you don't need a custom built site to run a great Mother's Day appeal—you just need a clear emotional bridge to your cause.
 (And very cute baby animals help!)

-The legacy event that owns the day: Mother's Day Classic
+The legacy event that owns the day

-The Mother's Day Classic has been running since 1998.
-Twenty-eight years of walking and running on the same Sunday every May, in support of breast and ovarian cancer research.
 Over $50 million raised.
 More than 90 events across Australia.
-There aren't many fundraising properties that can claim that kind of legacy, and what's interesting about MDC's site isn't just the scale—it's how clearly the campaign still feels like an event you'd want to be part of, not a legacy obligation you'd inherited.
+There aren't many fundraisers that can claim that kind of legacy, and what's so beautiful about MDC's site is how, despite the scale, the campaign still feels like personal, heartfelt, engaging event you want to be part of.

 The state selector on the events page does a lot of heavy lifting—every territory, every distance, every flavour of participation, plus an “Own Time Own Place” DIY option for anyone who can't make a physical event.
 It means a national audience of any size or fitness level finds their version of the day in two clicks.